Jacobi Forms of Indefinite Lattice Index: Introduction

 Note that the skew-holomorphic Jacobi forms of \cite{[Sk]} and \cite{[H]} are not covered in this setting, in particular because the differential operator defining them involves $\partial_{\tau}$ rather than $\partial_{\overline{\tau}}$.
 However, the vector-valued version of the conjugation of the variable combines with our result to generalize these Jacobi forms as well (see Proposition \ref{skewhol}).

-We then establish the behavior of several operations on vector-valued modular forms and Jacobi forms, and relate them via this connection: Direct sums, arrow operators to and from a sub-lattice of finite index, partial substitution of 0, and products of Jacobi forms.
+We then establish the behavior of several operations on vector-valued modular forms and Jacobi forms, and relate them via this connection: Direct sums, arrow operators to and from a sub-lattice of finite index, partial substitution of 0 (which is related to an operation called theta contraction, introduced in \cite{[Ma]} and generalized in \cite{[Ze3]}), and products of Jacobi forms.
 Note that the latter action, which was very natural when the indices were integers, becomes more complicated to define when the index is a lattice, and even more delicate when this lattice is indefinite.
-On the level of the vector-valued modular forms it produces interesting maps, with non-trivial action on the weights.
-Our Conjecture \ref{formprod} aims at describing its behavior, based on some initial examples.
-The partial substitution of 0 is related, on the vector-valued side, to an operation called theta contraction, introduced in \cite{[Ma]} and generalized in \cite{[Ze3]}.
+On the level of the vector-valued modular forms it produces interesting maps, which are related to a special case of theta contraction.

 We remark that the relation involving one of the arrow operators cannot be phrased in terms of our theta functions and Jacobi forms alone.
 We thus make use of the ``generalized modularity'' of the theta functions from Theorem 4.1 of \cite{[Bor]} for establishing an analogue of theta functions with characteristics (see, e.g., Section 1.3 of \cite{[FZ]} for their definition in general), and an appropriate combination of those gives the answer for the missing arrow operator.